Thornus/movie-app-demo/README.md

 Material UI is used as design library.

-The app is optimized for mobile screens.
+The app is **optimized for mobile screens**.
 If you are on desktop please run it in mobile view or adjust the size of your viewport to a portrait aspect ratio.

 ## Instructions